moveit/moveit_tutorials/doc/controller_configuration/controller_configuration_tutorial.rst

 Replace ``controller_package_name/controller_type_name`` and ``Controller description`` with values appropriate for your project.

-Reference the plugin description in your package ``export`` section:
+Reference the plugin description in your package.xml's ``export`` section:

 .. code-block:: XML